GaloisInc/cryfsm/README.md

 single state, `cryfsm` will arbitrarily choose a representative prefix to use as the state label.

-Of course, in the last layer it is possible to give concrete interpretations of the states by simply evaluating `main` on the state labels.
-First load the cryptol interpreter by running `cryptol comparison.cry`.
-After asking the interpreter to print bytestrings as ASCII, we can run `main` a few times:

-    Main> :set ascii=on
-    Main> main 0b000001
-    "<"
-    Main> main 0b000000
-    "="
-    Main> main 0b000010
-    ">"

-It is planned to do this automatically in a future version of `cryfsm`, so that the last layer of the state machine is labeled by the output of `main` rather than its input.
+In the last layer, states are labeled instead by simply evaluating `main` on one of the chosen representative prefixes (which are now a complete input).

 We will come back to the meaning of the rounded rectangles surrounding subgraphs.